practicalli/blog-cryogen/content/md/posts/code-snippets-for-clojure-lsp.md

 ```

 Expanding `wrap-let-sexp` before the form `(* 2 21)` will create the form `(let [life (* 2 21)])` (when `life` is typed into the first tab stop placeholder).

+> Note that a snippet containing $current-form will only be active when typing directly in front of an existing Clojure expression.
+At the top level LSP will act like the Snippet does not exist.

 ### Clojure code driven snippet - built-in snippets only